eecs280staff/unit_test_framework/docs/README.md

 # Setting Up

 First, you will need the files `unit_test_framework.h` and `unit_test_framework.cpp`.
-This files are available with the starter files for Lab 2, but you can also download them with the following commands.
+These files are available with the starter files for Lab 2, but you can also download them with the following commands.

 ```console
 $ wget https://raw.githubusercontent.com/eecs280staff/unit_test_framework/master/unit_test_framework.cpp